lesmisblathers/lesmisblathers.github.io/footnotes/index.md

 #### Rose/Madden: In Which the Way to Enter a Convent is Dealt With

+##### a *tabellion* [Fauchelevent’s former job]:
+A *tabellion* was a sort of copy clerk who made and preserved copies of important legal documents for attorneys.
+Fauchelevent’s oft-referenced illiteracy should be understood as ignorance rather than an inability to read; he was unlettered rather than illiterate.

 ### 2.8.2: Fauchelevent in the Presence of a Difficulty

 #### Donougher: Fauchelevent Faces Difficulty
 No footnotes

 #### Rose/Madden: Fauchelevent Confronted With a Problem
+No footnotes

 ### 2.8.3: Mother Innocente